-LIDP The User Datagram Protocol is a connectionless protocol that resides above IP in the TCP/IP suite who has access to the LAN.
+UDP The User Datagram Protocol is a connectionless protocol that who has access to the LAN.

 User Name The USERNAME is the unique name assigned to each person access methods.
 It consists of several pairs of wires enclosed in an unshielded sheath.